lidofinance/docs/docs/guides/protocol-levers.md

 ### Staking rate limiting

-There is a safeguard mechanism in Lido to prevent huge APR losses facing the [post-merge entry queue demand](https://blog.lido.fi/modelling-the-entry-queue-post-merge-an-analysis-of-impacts-on-lidos-socialized-model/).
+Lido features a safeguard mechanism to prevent huge APR losses facing the [post-merge entry queue demand](https://blog.lido.fi/modelling-the-entry-queue-post-merge-an-analysis-of-impacts-on-lidos-socialized-model/).

 New staking requests could be rate-limited with a soft moving cap for the stake amount per desired period.